mpalmer/giddyup/README.md

 If a file or directory already exists in `releases/<timestamp>` that is supposed to be symlinked, we'll remove it before creating the symlink.
 The directory structure in `shared` will always mirror that of your releases when you use `share`; this improves simplicity and comprehensibility.
-It really isn't worth customising; trust me.

-If a symlink destination doesn't exist already within `shared`, then we'll try to infer whether it's a file or directory from the type of the data already existent in the deployed code.
+If a symlink destination doesn't exist already within `shared`, then we'll copy the source content in your release (if it exists) into `shared`.
 Leading directory components will be created in `shared` automatically, as well.

 # Hooks